fenhl/ootrstats/README.md

 ## Options

+* `-b`, `--branch`: Specifies the git branch of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
+Defaults to the repository's default branch.
+* `-u`, `--github-user`: Specifies the GitHub user or organization name from which to clone the randomizer (or the random settings script if combined with `--rsl`).
+Defaults to `OoTRandomizer` (or `matthewkirby` if combined with `--rsl`).
 * `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
 Any existing seeds will be reused.
 Defaults to 16384.
 * `--preset`: The name of the settings preset to use.
 Defaults to the Default/Beginner preset.
+Cannot be combined with `--rsl`.
+* `--rsl`: Roll seeds using [the random settings script](https://github.com/matthewkirby/plando-random-settings).

 ## Subcommands